← Home·Rivian

 ObjectionPivot

-We already use DOORS / JamaFlow's import tools round-trip DOORS reqifs.
-The question isn't rip-and-replace — it's 'do my next ten V-cycles run faster here.'
+We already use DOORS / JamaFlow can import DOORS requirement files (DOORS is a legacy requirements tool many defense/auto teams use).
+The question isn't rip-and-replace — it's 'do my next ten design-test cycles run faster here.'

 Our scripts are proprietaryThey stay in your GitHub.
 Flow reads outputs via your runners.
 Nothing leaves your network.

-How do I get mechanical engineers to actually use it?Their CAD tool stays primary — Flow reads parameters on commit.
+How do I get mechanical engineers to actually use it?Their 3D design tool stays primary — Flow reads parameters on commit.
 They touch Flow at review, not mid-design.
 (Full Task 2 answer if they push.)

 PricingToken-based pricing shift is mid-flight.
 Trial is flat monthly.
 Long-term quote once we see real load.

-ISO 26262 / DO-178C / AS9100 complianceHandbook Vol 2 Ch.
+ISO 26262 (automotive safety standard) / DO-178C (aviation software standard) / AS9100 (aerospace quality standard) complianceHandbook Vol 2 Ch.
 8 covers iterative certification.
 Flow stores the trace chain.
 Iterations = signed baselines per gate.
 The evidence is a side-effect of development, not a quarterly assembly.

 Did you write this MCP with an LLM?Yes — paired with Claude Code on the scaffold, then hardened against the live sandbox.
 About a day.
 Any FDE I'd hire should work this way.